sta/websocket-sharp/README.md

 - **[NuGet Gallery: websocket-sharp]**

-You can add websocket-sharp to your project using the **NuGet Package Manager**, like the following command in the **Package Manager Console**.
+You can add websocket-sharp to your project using the **NuGet Package Manager**, the following command in the **Package Manager Console**.

 ```
 PM> Install-Package WebSocketSharp -Pre